lifinance/lifi-subgraph/README.md

 ```

-# Modifying to reuse Connext's subgraph
+# Modifying to the subgraph
-Here you'll learn how to use the existing Connext's subgraph to modify and deploy for your needs.
+Here you'll learn how to use the existing subgraph to modify and deploy for your needs.

 ## The files that matter
-1. **custom_nxtp/schema.graphql** - The schema or the data format we'll be query in.
+1. **./schema.graphql** - The schema or the data format we'll be query in.
-2. **custom_nxtp/src/mapping.ts** - The typescript where you map various data points to the variables in the schema.
+2. **./src/mapping.ts** - The typescript where you map various data points to the variables in the schema.
-3. **custom_nxtp/subgraph.template.yaml** - The template where we define the different smart contract events we'll be listening to.
+3. **./subgraph.template.yaml** - The template where we define the different smart contract events we'll be listening to.
-4. **custom_nxtp/package.json** - This is where we have yarn commands that need to be changed to deploy to your Graph account.
+4. **./package.json** - This is where we have yarn commands that need to be changed to deploy to your Graph account.

 ## Modifying the schema and it's mapping.
 Please go through the schema to understand various entities and their types.
 I will not be going through what they mean right now(maybe I'll, in the future). <br>